 Can I use a clay mask every day?

-No. Daily use may strip natural oils and disrupt your skin barrier.
+No. Daily use may strip natural oils and weaken the skin barrier.

 Should a clay mask dry completely before rinsing?

-No. Rinse once it has set but before it becomes overly tight.
+No. For best results, rinse once the mask has set but before it becomes excessively tight or begins cracking.